jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

     different rates depending on the state of the user button **B1**

+  * timer -- flashes the user LED **LD2** with a Morse code pattern for SOS (dot-dot-dot dash-dash-dash dot-dot-dot) using the TIM2 peripheral

   * usart_irq -- echos data received by UART 115200 baud (8N1);
     flashes the user LED **LD2** upon each data byte RX-ed;
     changes case of alphabetical data if user button **B1** is pressed